TL;DR

 1) Team Topology That Scales

 Empowering support agents through ongoing training and fostering a supportive workplace culture enables them to provide more effective customer support.
 Providing tailored training, soft skills development, and regular feedback mechanisms for help desk agents enhances customer service and operational efficiency.
-During peak hours, a triage role watches the firehose and shapes incoming tickets before they hit the queues.
+During peak hours, a triage role monitors the firehose and filters incoming tickets before they reach the queues.
 A rotating desk captain manages spikes, approvals, and vendor blockers, so agents stay focused on cases rather than on orchestration.

 For IT service desk teams, assign name owners for incidents, requests, problems, and changes, even if they sit in the same pod.
 The IT service desk team plays a critical role in managing system changes, minimizing disruptions, and ensuring effective communication with users.
 That clarity cuts back and forth, speeding service requests that cross other departments.